loophp/collection/docs/pages/api.rst

 Convert the collection into an array, re-indexing keys using ``Collection::normalize()`` to prevent data loss by default.

-.. warning:: An earlier version of this operation did not re-index keys by default, which meant at times data loss could occur.
+.. warning:: Before version 6.0.0, this operation did not re-index keys by default, which meant at times data loss could occur.
         The reason data loss could occur is because PHP array keys cannot be duplicated and must either be ``int`` or ``string``.
         The old behaviour can still be achieved by using the operation with the ``$normalize`` parameter as *false*.